joavzmo/DC/TrackProposal.md

   * Learning objectives
     * Learner will be able to understand the potential and fundamental concepts of generative deep learning.
     * Learner will be able to use generative recurrent networks to create artificial text.
-    * Learner will be able to create artifical images based on Google's Deep Dream algorithm.
+    * Learner will be able to create artifical images based on Google's DeepDream algorithm.
   * Prerequisites
     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)